fluendo/fluster/README.md

    ```

 6. Create a new PR with your changes.
-7. Make sure the GitHub Actions is running and its result is a pass.
+7. Make sure GitHub Actions jobs are launched and all results are a pass.

 ### How can I report an issue?